Active sitting: Rehabilitation

 A seat and/or backrest that moves dynamically can accommodate involuntary extensor thrusts, absorb the extensor tone and, through the movement of the seating system, dampen the overall impact of hypertonia on the body.
 Evidence suggests that using a dynamic backrest reduces the sacral sitting that results from the trunk sliding down with repeated extensor thrusting.
 Research shows that in dynamic seating, the control of upper extremity movement is actually improved as well.

-Unfortunately, the posterior-reclined position of traditional seating actually poses a postural challenge and results in poorer reaching efficiency.
+The posterior-reclined position of traditional seating actually poses a postural challenge and results in poorer reaching efficiency.
 These findings further emphasize the importance of seating for positioning that will promote an active, dynamic seated posture.
 An investigation at the University of Twente indicated that anterior tilted pelvis postures potentially benefit the functional performance in daily wheelchair-use.

 Since muscle tone varies from client to client, professional judgment is required in prescribing dynamic seating for children and adults with disabilities.
 In some cases, spasticity may be used by the individual for postural stabilizing.
 In such a case, extensor tone is incorporated into functional movement, and steps taken to reduce tone can result in reduced function.
 Utilizing wheelchairs or adaptive seating where the dynamic movement option can be locked out, gives the user or caregiver the option of choosing when to utilize the dynamic movement that is built into the seating system.
 While for some individuals, stability of the seating surfaces may be necessary for certain functions (such as while using a communication device or for self-feeding) it is becoming increasingly recognized in the field that movement while seated during other hours of the day is of value and benefit for health and function.
 An active seating system is dynamic, to enable the child to be properly positioned during and after moving while seated, promoting their overall function — and also dynamic enough to help prevent painful and damaging shear and the prolonged adverse pressure of immobility.

 Hypotonia is low muscle tone, resulting in an inability to sustain controlled movement of the body against gravity, and can often manifest as poor trunk control.
 However, the appropriate use of positioning devices and physical therapy can help via motor learning to establish improved strength, postural stability and movement control.
 Early intervention can potentially have an impact in overcoming issues of hypotonia, for children who are identified and diagnosed early.
 Adaptive seating that enables active sitting may improve postural control, through practicing active trunk muscle use in relation to gravity.
 Says Cathy Mulholland, OTR/L, "Children who are non-ambulatory and who have not had the opportunity to develop anti-gravity postural musculature to maintain their body in a variety of postures, consistently have poor to fair muscle strength.
 It is not reasonable to expect the child to strengthen if they do not have the ability to move."